4734th Air Defense Group

 The 4734th Air Defense Group is a discontinued United States Air Force organization.
-Its last assignment was with the 64th Air Division (AD) at Thule Air Base, Greenland, where it was discontinued in 1958.
+It was assigned to the 64th Air Division at Thule Air Base, Greenland, where it was discontinued in 1958.
 The group was formed in 1957 when ADC assumed responsibility for air defense of Greenland from Northeast Air Command.
 It controlled a fighter-interceptor squadron at Thule and a squadron operating a radar at nearby Pingarsuak Mountain.
 It was discontinued in 1958 and its mission transferred to the 64th AD in Newfoundland.